Littering and Illegal Rubbish Dumping

 Fines may be issued for failing to comply with illegally dumped rubbish notices.

-There are heavy penalties for dumping rubbish, to a maximum of $6000 if the matter is prosecuted in the Magistrates Court.
+There are heavy penalties for dumping rubbish, with the maximum penalty exceeding $7000 if the matter is prosecuted in the Magistrates Court.

 Fine penalties are reviewed by the Victorian Government annually.

 Dumped rubbish initiatives

 Council is concerned with the continued growth in the number of reports of dumped rubbish incidents being received.

 In 2016-17, Council has funded several initiatives aimed at tackling this issue which will include: